 A Renewal of Vows Ceremony follows a very similar format to a traditional Wedding – you may make an entrance together, or one partner may wait for the other … you could be escorted by any family member, perhaps your children or even grandchildren, however you feel most comfortable.

 Weddings and Vow Renewals often celebrate a special Anniversary.
 Again, these are written from scratch and we have a lot of fun incorporating your love story into the ceremony script, including a little humour and I thoroughly recommend some family and friends involvement too.
 We discuss your ideas at our initial planning meeting, you choose the vows and symbolic elements you’d like to include, and your script takes shape over the months and weeks prior to your ceremony.

-The heart of the Ceremony is where you re-affirm your marriage vows to one another, and this can be symbolised with presenting new wedding rings to each other, the lighting of a unity candle, or perhaps a family sand ceremony ritual – which gives you a beautiful keepsake afterwards.
+The heart of the Ceremony is where you re-affirm your marriage vows.
+This can be symbolised by presenting new wedding rings to each other, the lighting of a unity candle, a handfasting, or perhaps a family sand ceremony ritual – all of which give you a beautiful keepsake afterwards.